 Once enabled, customers can choose to accept remote access, allow remote access for 24 hours, or deny remote access.

 You can limit who can and cannot enable Attended Access by turning on this setting in Security Groups:

 Enabling this setting will allow technicians to turn Attended Access on/off on the policy.
 Disabling the setting will hide the Attended Access option from the policy settings as if it did not exist.

 You can customize the options available to your customer when they click on the System Tray menu.

-Mail - This lets a customer send an email directly to a address of your choosing
+- Mail - This lets a customer send an email directly to an address of your choosing

 Policies can now also automatically run a script on an Asset whenever the Policy is applied to an Asset (including fresh installs and when switching to a new Policy).
 You can also automatically apply a script schedule to any Asset with this Policy, and removing the script from this list will also remove it from any Asset applied with this Policy for easy changes.